akabanov/inkscape_app_icon_generator/README.md

 ## WARNING

-This repository is not actively maintained, and by the time you are reading this, it might already be obsolete or incompatible with the latest version of Inkscape.
+This plugin is OBSOLETE and is NO LONGER COMPATIBLE with the latest version of Inkscape.

-Additionally, this repository might be deleted at any time.

 ## Installation